Meat, Tomato, and Mozzarella Stuffed Zucchini Cups

 PIN the Stuffed Zucchini Cups to try them later!

 It’s monster zucchini season, that time of year when people who have gardens are likely to go out and discover a giant zucchini has suddenly sprung up overnight.
-I want to remind you of these favorite Meat, Tomato, and Mozzarella Stuffed Zucchini Cups that I’ve made so many times when I had giant zucchinis that I needed to use.
-Despite the rather messy plating job in these photos, I love everything about this way of making stuffed zucchini from giant zucchini slices.
+So today I want to remind you about these favorite Meat, Tomato, and Mozzarella Stuffed Zucchini Cups that I’ve made so many times when I had giant zucchinis that I needed to use.

-Don’t you think hollowing out a zucchini cup and filling it with meat and cheese sounds like a delicious way to use late-summer zucchini?
 I’m definitely a fan of round 8-ball squash for Stuffed Zucchini, but those can be hard to find, and these stuffed zucchini cups give a similar result.
 And this recipe for stuffed zucchini doesn’t have any rice or other grains, so it’s perfect for low-carb eaters, FTW!

 What ingredients do you need for this recipe?

-- large zucchini or yellow squash
+- extra-large zucchini or yellow squash

 - olive oil